pamthom/pamthom/README.md

 ###

-<p align="left">My name is Pamela, I'm currently studying Systems Analysis and Development with a focus on Java, I'm still a beginner in programming.
+<p align="left">My name is Pamela, I'm currently studying Systems Analysis and Development with a focus on Data Analysis, I'm still a beginner in programming.
 I'm creating this GitHub in order to register my progress and learn, mainly.</p>

 ###